mrpappas/lab-rat/Interviews/Scott O Q1 2025 Interview.md

 *[25:27]*
 We don't do stuff of dreams.
 Obviously customers approach us and a number of them have requirements for large constellations.
 So this is a response to those inquiries.

+### Mynaric LaserComms

+[25:55]
+Matt: I noticed that obviously Mynaric and the laser obviously has a big component on Flatellite.
+I was just kind of curious - I know there's pros and cons of using radio, there's pros and cons of using laser for communications.
+Will Flatallite have both?
+And what do you see the pros and cons of utilizing lasers for Flatellite rather than potentially radio if radio isn't available on Flatellite?

+Peter Beck: You make a good point Matt.
+Radio links have been done in the past.
+Laser links are actually pretty new.
+It just comes down to bandwidth - you can just move so much more data at such less scale of antenna and boxes.
+It basically just comes down to that.
+If you're not meshing your satellites up and you're not needing to hand off data between them, then you can have a pretty low bandwidth radio link and that's super easy.
+But if you're looking to be providing a mesh network and handing off lots and lots of data, then you really need the laser links.
+Even government programs have gone to laser as we know with SDA.
+It's kind of the next evolution for inter-satellite communication.
+And then you have to worry about RF spectrum and all of that kind of stuff.

+[27:37]
+Matt: It was always kind of my thought that it's easier to - I don't want to say hack but I'll use the word hack - but it's less security, in my opinion, from what I've read.
+And then also it just seems like the interference with so many different people already utilizing it seems like it'd be pretty big issue.

+Peter Beck: Well, it's true.
+You have focused laser and you've got to be in pretty close proximity.
+I mean there's not really any scatter of information, you have to directly couple the laser up.
+So certainly you can't just sit on the ground with a big antenna and listen in, that's for sure.
 ### Component Development and Manufacturing

 *[28:18]*
-**Dave**: There were a few components announced during Q1, one of which was the 5NMS reaction wheel that was largely built on the heritage of Rocket Lab's reaction wheel family.
+**Scott**: There were a few components announced during Q1, one of which was the 5NMS reaction wheel that was largely built on the heritage of Rocket Lab's reaction wheel family.
 Is it safe to assume that this new wheel was designed to serve Flatellite or is it more geared towards external customers?

 **Peter Beck**: External customers.
 It was kind of a hole in the offering.
 All of our products are responses to customers' inquiries or our own needs internally, but that one is definitely customer-driven.
 You expect to see this from us - we don't really talk about it a lot but there's a lot of products in development for the commercial market because we're looking to grow.
 As you become more prevalent in each industry, the only way to grow those is to develop and bring new products to market.

 *[29:35]*
-**Dave**: Since being acquired in 2022, SolAero has seen several large investments geared towards expansions and upgrades.
+**Scott**: Since being acquired in 2022, SolAero has seen several large investments geared towards expansions and upgrades.
 With STARRAY being announced, are you able to shed some light in terms of the production capacity?

 **Peter Beck**: We continue to expand that.
 We would have seen that we won a lot of CHIPS money to put in new reactors and increase the capacity.
 We're continuing to invest and increase the capacity of that whole facility.
 We continue to see a really high utilization of all of the reactors and fabs.